How to Heal a Dog Wound: A Complete Guide

 1. Bandage the Wound

-For deeper cuts or lacerations, bandaging is important to keep dirt and bacteria from the dog wound.
+For deeper cuts or lacerations, bandaging is important to keep dirt and bacteria from the dog's wound.
 Use the gauze pad over the wound, wrap the area with a bandage, and make sure it’s not too tight.
 You can use medical tape to help keep it snug.
 Change the bandage routinely.

 1. Monitor for Signs of Infection